 Common Name: Waratah

-Telopea speciosissima is a Evergreen Shrub up to 3.00 metres tall.
+Telopea speciosissima is an evergreen shrub that can grow up to 3.00 metres tall.

 Australia - New South Wales.